Edditoria/validid/README.md

   - 1st generation of China ID card
   - Macau ID card
   - \[...\]
+- [ ] validate address code (using plugin, not in core)
+  - 2nd generation of China ID card
+  - Korea
 - [ ] get information from the ID number
 - [ ] ~~generate random number~~
 - [ ] as a framework of taking input, test and returning value.
 Make things consistent.